 The Beach Boys’ “The Warmth of the Sun” is also featured on the film soundtrack for Good Morning, Vietnam (1987), starring Robin Williams, a soundtrack which also includes two other Beach Boys songs, “I Get Around” and “Don’t Worry, Baby”.

 Musically, the song — coming from the Pet Sounds oeuvre — is more technically sophisticated than much of the earlier Beach Boys’ work, or that of other pop groups in the mid-1960s.
 The song has a complicated melodic structure and layered vocal harmonies which some have described as “brilliantly arranged.”
-In producing the song, Brian Wilson also used many unorthodox instruments, including the harpsichord and French horns that are heard in the introduction.
+In producing the song, Brian Wilson also used instruments not typically used in rock compositions, including the harpsichord and French horns, heard in the introduction.

 Wilson also took other risks with this song, as it was one of the first to use the word “God” in its title.
 There were fears at the time — 1966 — that using such a title would hurt the song’s radio airplay and that it would also bring religious group protest, some of which did occur.
 On the other hand, there were also concerns that given the song’s religious-sounding title, the hipper kids of that day might reject “God Only Knows” as “too square.”Laura Barton, writing about the song years later for The Guardian newspaper of London in 2009, observed that the use of “God” was perfectly appropriate, given “the jump into the unknown required to fall in love” in the first place.
 It echoes “the leap of faith necessary to believe in God,” she wrote.
 And other lyrics in the song, she added, also cite “godly creations: the stars above,” “the world that turns,” and that “life that goes on” — all affirmations of faith and belief at some level.